Len Kasper: Career

 In 2002, Kasper was hired as a full-time TV play-by-play announcer to work alongside color commentator Tommy Hutton for the Florida Marlins and worked for Florida through the 2004 season until being hired for the Cubs in 2005.
 Kasper received the Harry Caray Sportscaster of the Year Award from the Pitch and Hit Club of Chicago in 2011.

-On Friday, December 4, 2020, it was announced that he would be leaving the Chicago Cubs TV broadcasting booth to go to the Chicago White Sox lead radio announcing booth for WMVP 1000 AM and fill-in TV work for NBC Sports Chicago for the 2021 season.
+On Friday, December 4, 2020, it was announced that he would be leaving the Chicago Cubs TV broadcasting booth to become the primary radio play-by-play announcer for the Chicago White Sox on WMVP 1000 AM and fill-in TV announcer on NBC Sports Chicago.
 He was replaced by Jon Sciambi.

+Kasper founded and is the bass player for the band Sonic45.
+Sonic45 is a Chicago-based new wave band who have released two records "Space and Time" in 2021 and "SuperSonic" in 2024.

 Personal life

 Kasper grew up in Michigan.
 His broadcasting influence was the Detroit Tigers' radio broadcasters, Ernie Harwell and Paul Carey.
 He graduated from Shepherd High School.
 He graduated summa cum laude from Marquette University with a degree in public relations in 1993.
-He and his wife, Pam, have one son named Leo.